problame/documentation/cli.rst

     ALTER USER miniflux WITH NOSUPERUSER;

 2) You could create the hstore extension as superuser before to run the migrations.

+.. warning:: Password that contains special characters like ``^`` might be rejected since Miniflux 2.0.3.
+             Golang v1.10 is `now validating the password <https://go-review.googlesource.com/c/go/+/87038>`_ and will return this error: ``net/url: invalid userinfo``.
+             To avoid this issue, do not use the URL format for ``DATABASE_URL`` or make sure the password is URL encoded.

 Create Admin User
 -----------------